Christian mysticism: Theoria (illumination) – contemplative prayer

-Contemplative prayer in the Eastern Orthodox Churches
+Contemplative prayer in the Eastern Church

-In the Orthodox Churches, noetic prayer is the first stage of theoria, the vision of God, which is beyond conceptual knowledge, like the difference between reading about the experience of another, and reading about one's own experience.
+In the Eastern Church, noetic prayer is the first stage of theoria, the vision of God, which is beyond conceptual knowledge, like the difference between reading about the experience of another, and reading about one's own experience.
 Noetic prayer is the first stage of the Jesus Prayer, a short formulaic prayer: "Lord Jesus Christ, Son of God, have mercy on me, a sinner."
 The second stage of the Jesus Prayer is the Prayer of the Heart (Καρδιακή Προσευχή), in which the prayer is internalized into 'the heart'.

-The Jesus Prayer, which, for the early Fathers, was just a training for repose, the later Byzantines developed into hesychasm, a spiritual work of its own, attaching to it technical requirements and various stipulations that became a matter of serious theological controversy, and are still of great interest to Byzantine, Russian and other eastern churches.
-While he maintains his practice of the Jesus Prayer, the Hesychast cultivates nepsis, watchful attention.
-Sobriety contributes to this mental askesis that rejects tempting thoughts; it puts a great emphasis on focus and attention.
-The Hesychast is to pay extreme attention to the consciousness of his inner world and to the words of the Jesus Prayer, not letting his mind wander in any way at all.
-The Jesus Prayer invokes an attitude of humility essential for the attainment of theoria.
+The Jesus Prayer, which, for the early Fathers, was just a training for repose, the later Byzantines developed into hesychasm, a spiritual practice of its own, attaching to it technical requirements and various stipulations that became a matter of serious theological controversy.
+Via the Jesus Prayer, the practice of the Hesychast is seen to cultivate nepsis, watchful attention.
+Sobriety contributes to this mental asceticism that rejects tempting thoughts; it puts a great emphasis on focus and attention.
+The practitioner of the hesychast is to pay extreme attention to the consciousness of his inner world and to the words of the Jesus Prayer, not letting his mind wander in any way at all.
+The Jesus Prayer invokes an attitude of humility believed to be essential for the attainment of theoria.
 The Jesus Prayer is also invoked to pacify the passions, as well as the illusions that lead a person to actively express these passions.
-The worldly, neurotic mind is habitually accustomed to seek perpetuation of pleasant sensations and to avoid unpleasant ones.
-This state of incessant agitation of the mind is attributed to the corruption of primordial knowledge and union with God (the Fall of Man and the defilement and corruption of consciousness, or nous).
+It is believed that the worldly, neurotic mind is habitually accustomed to seek pleasant sensations and to avoid unpleasant ones.
+This state of incessant agitation is attributed to the corruption of primordial knowledge and union with God (the fall of man and the defilement and corruption of consciousness, or nous).
 According to St. Theophan the Recluse, though the Jesus Prayer has long been associated with the Prayer of the Heart, they are not synonymous.